twbs/bootstrap/site/content/docs/5.0/components/alerts.md

 var bsAlert = new bootstrap.Alert(myAlert)
 ```

-This makes an alert listen for click events on descendant elements which have the `data-dismiss="alert"` attribute.
+This makes an alert listen for click events on descendant elements which have the `data-bs-dismiss="alert"` attribute.
 (Not necessary when using the data-api's auto-initialization.)

 <table class="table">
   <thead>